solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-To test the rate limiting, run the following command to open the browser, then refresh the browser until you see a 429 message indicating that the rate limit got enforced:
+To test the rate limiting, run the following command to open the browser, then refresh the browser until you see a 429 message indicating that the rate limit was exceeded:

 ```
-/opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage
+chrome $(glooctl proxy url --port https)/productpage
 ```
 ![Lab](images/4.png)

-## LAB 3: Data transformation
+## Lab 3: Data transformation
 In this section we will explore the request transformations using Gloo.

 ### Response transformation